Photograph conservator: Responsibilities

-Responsibilities of a Photograph Conservator of course vary from institution to institution, however there are some critical functions that all conservators must perform in their roles as protectors of cultural heritage.
-Preventive conservation, examination and documentation, research, and treatment are core functions at the center of every photograph conservators responsibilities.
+Responsibilities of a Photograph Conservator vary from institution to institution, however there are some critical functions that all conservators must perform in their roles as protectors of cultural heritage.
+Preventive conservation, examination and documentation, research, and treatment are core functions at the center of every photograph conservator's responsibilities.

 Preventive conservation

 Preventive Conservation is a rather new specialty in the field and is in response to the need conservators feel for preserving objects post-treatment.
 As Barbara Appelbaum states, "The fact that conservators feel responsible for preserving object forever is noble, but, practically speaking, unrealistic."
-Preventive conservation shifts the burden of preservation and protection onto measures like environmental controls such as temperature and relative humidity control, control of light levels present, and control of various contaminants.
+Preventive conservation shifts the burden of preservation and protection onto measures including control of environmental factors such as temperature and relative humidity, light levels, and various contaminants.
 It also includes integrated pest management and emergency preparedness.
 All of these steps should be taken for each object before and after treatment, or in some cases in the place of treatment.
 The Photograph Conservator should be working on preventive conservation each day, as it is one of the most important ways to preserve objects when treatment isn't practical or necessary.